 This device is marked according to the European Directive 2012/19/EU on waste electrical and electronic equipment - WEEE and the European Directive 2006/66/EC on accumulators.
-The directive provides the framework for the return and recycling of used devices to dispose of batteries in domestic waste.
+The directive provides the framework for the return and recycling of used devices across the EU.
+Consumers are legally required to return all used batteries of any type.
+It is forbidden to dispose of batteries in domestic waste.
 The battery manufacturer is legally obliged to take back used and old batteries free of charge according to Section 9 German Batteries Act.
 The pedelec frame, battery, motor, on-board computer and charger are recyclable materials.
-You must dispose of and recycle them separately from the domestic waste in compliance with applicable statutory regulations.
-Separate collection and recycling saves reserves of raw materials and ensures that all the regulations for protection of health and the environment are adhered to when recycling the product and/or the battery.
+You must dispose of and recycle them separately from the domestic waste in compliance with applicable recycling saves reserves of raw materials and ensures that all the regulations for protection of health and the environment are adhered to when recycling the product and/or the battery.